Ukrainian hryvnia: History

+On 22 December 1917, the Central Rada established Ukraine's state bank.
+The karbovanets became first currency of the Ukrainian People's Republic.
+On 5 January 1918, the first official 100 karbovanets banknote was issued, signed by Mykhailo Kryvetskyi, the first director of the state bank.

+On 1 March 1918, the Central Council introduced a new currency, the hryvnia, consisting of 100 shahs and equaled to 1/2 of the previously issued karbovanets banknote.

+In April 1918, Hetman Pavlo Skoropadsky reintroduced the karbovanets as the main currency of Ukraine.
+It consisted of 200 shahs, and denominations of 10, 25, 50, 100, 250 and 1,000 karbovanets were issued.

+During the Nazi occupation of Ukraine in World War II, the German occupying government (Reichskommissariat Ukraine) issued banknotes denominated in karbovanets (karbowanez in German).

-The hryvnia replaced the third Karbovanets (which had been issued to be purposed alongside the collapsing Soviet ruble) during the period 2–16 September 1996, at a rate of 1 hryvnia to 100,000 karbovantsiv.
-The karbovanets was subject to hyperinflation in the early 1990s following the collapse of the USSR.
+The third version of the karbovanets replaced rubles at par in 1992.
+The karbovanets was subject to hyperinflation in the early 1990s following the dissolution of the Soviet Union.
+The karbovanets was replaced by the hryvnia in September 1996, at a rate of 1 hryvnia to 100,000 karbovanets.

-To a large extent, the introduction of the hryvnia was secretive.
-The hryvnia was introduced according to a Presidential Decree dated 26 August 1996 that was published on August 29.
-During the transition period, 2–16 September, both hryvnias and karbovanets were used, but merchants were required to give change only in hryvnias.
+The introduction of the hryvnia was done in a covert fashion.
+It was introduced according to the Presidential Decree of 26 August 1996, published three days later.
+During the transition period, 2–16 September, both hryvnias and karbovanets could be used, but change could only be given in hryvnias.
 All bank accounts were converted to hryvnias automatically.
-During the transition period, 97% of karbovanets were taken out of circulation, including 56% in the first five days of the currency reform.
-After 16 September 1996, the remaining karbovanets could be exchanged for hryvnias in banks.
+During the transition period, 97% of karbovanets were taken out of circulation, with 56% being removed in the first five days of the currency reform.
+After 16 September 1996, any remaining karbovanets in circulation could be exchanged for hryvnias in banks.

-The hryvnia was introduced during the period when Viktor Yushchenko was the chairman of National Bank of Ukraine.
-However, the first banknotes issued bore the signature of the previous National Bank chairman, Vadym Hetman, who resigned in 1993 because the first notes had been printed as early as 1992 by the Canadian Bank Note Company, but it was decided to delay their circulation until the hyperinflation in Ukraine was brought under control.
+The hryvnia was introduced when the chairman of the National Bank of Ukraine was Viktor Yushchenko, but the new banknotes bore the signature of the previous chairman, Vadym Hetman.
+The first notes had been printed in 1992 by the Canadian Bank Note Company, but it was decided to delay their circulation until the hyperinflation in Ukraine had been brought under control.

-On 18 March 2014 following its seizure, the interim administration of the Republic of Crimea announced that the hryvnia was to be dropped as the region's currency in April 2014.
-The Russian ruble became the official currency in Crimea on 21 March 2014; until 1 June 2014, the hryvnia could be purposed for exclusively cash payments.
+On 18 March 2014, following the Russian annexation of Crimea, the interim administration of the Republic of Crimea announced that the hryvnia was to be dropped as the region's currency the following month.
+It was replaced by the Russian ruble on 21 March 2014; the hryvnia was allowed to be used for cash payments until 1 June.
+Because of a lack of low-denomination Russian rubles in those raions of the Donbas under the control of the pro-Russian separatist states of Donetsk and Luhansk, the hryvnia remained the predominant currency until 2022.

-By contrast, the hryvnia remained the predominant currency in the conflicted raions of Donbas, i.e. within Russophilic separatist states of Donetsk and Luhansk until 2022, due to a lack of low-denomination Russian rubles within these regions.